Introduction to Cyber Attack

-The logic behind this is ‘1’=’1′ is always results TRUE, so the database will return the data of all of the users but not single user.
+The logic behind this is ‘1’=’1′ is always results in TRUE so that the database will return all users’ data but not a single user.

 5. Man In The Middle(MITM) Attack

-In MITM, the attacker places himself between the two parties i.e the sender and receiver to intercept or manipulate the communication between them.
-By doing this, an attacker can collect information and impersonate any of the party.
+In MITM, the attacker places himself between the two parties, i.e. the sender and receiver, to intercept or manipulate the communication between them.
+By doing this, an attacker can collect information and impersonate any of the parties.

-Eg: A and B are communicating with each other.
-A sends some message to B but before it transfers to B, attacker which impersonate himself between the communication, receives that message and can read or edit the private message and sends that modified message to B. B is unaware about the modification and he believes this message is sent by A.
+E.g., A and B are communicating with each other.
+A sends some message to B, but before it transfers to B, attacker which impersonates himself between the communication, receives that message and can read or edit the private message and sends that modified message to B. B is unaware of the modification, and he believes this message is sent by A.

 6. Cross-site Scripting(XSS) Attack